-3. Community Economic Development
+3. Community Development

-The goals developed for the economy community development are:
+The goals developed for community development are:

-- To promote sustainable development within the Township; - To apply a rural lens to community engagement, service provision, decision making and other aspects of change within the community to recognize and address the uniqueness of rural life; - To protect and enhance all economic sectors: - To encourage new and innovative pursuits and partnerships; - To provide appropriate services which improve the health, well being and enjoyment of all residents in the community through an inclusive approach: - To promote stewardship, energy conservation and climate change mitigation and adaptation in the functioning of the Corporation and within communities, and - · To promote economic development and ensure competitiveness by: - Ensuring an appropriate mix and range of employment opportunities including small scale manufacturing, commercial, and institutional; - · To promote desirable careers to attract and retain young people; - Protecting and preserving employment areas for current and future uses; and - Promoting home occupations and home industries as business incubators.
+- To promote sustainable development within the Township; - To apply a rural lens to community engagement, service provision, decision making and other aspects of change within the community to recognize and address the uniqueness of rural life; - To encourage new and innovative pursuits and partnerships; - To provide appropriate services which improve the health, well being and enjoyment of all residents in the community through an inclusive approach; - To promote stewardship, energy conservation and climate change mitigation and adaptation in the functioning of the Corporation and within communities, and - To promote economic development and ensure competitiveness by: - Ensuring an appropriate mix and range of employment opportunities including small scale manufacturing, commercial, and institutional; - To promote desirable careers to attract and retain young people; - Protecting and preserving employment areas for current and future uses; and - Promoting home occupations and home industries as business incubators.